Optimal transport for a novel event description at hadron colliders: Results

-Figure \ref{fig:OTresolutions}, upper row, shows the jet resolution in the transverse momentum \pt (jet energy resolution, JER) of generator-matched jets, computed as a function of \pt or $\eta$ of the matched generator-level jet, for QCD multijet events.
-Across the entire \pt spectrum considered, \textsc{TOTAL} jets are found to have a better JER than \textsc{PUPPI} jets, with improvements of up to $22\%$ at low \pt.
-The parameters of PUPPI used for the comparison have been taken from~\cite{CMS-PAS-JME-14-001}.
-We observe all algorithms converging in the high-\pt regime, as pileup particles consist mainly of soft radiation and have reduced effect for highly energetic jets.
-Similarly, we observe a better JER across all the considered $\eta$ spectrum, with improvements of the order of $16\%$ in the central region of the detector ($|\eta| < 2.5$).
-The JER degrades in the forward region for all the algorithms, due to worse intrinsic performance of the instrumentation and higher levels of pileup.
+Across the entire \pt spectrum considered, \textsc{TOTAL} jets are found to have a better JER than \textsc{PUPPI} jets, with improvements of $\sim20\%$ at low \pt.
+The PUPPI parameters used for the comparison have been taken from~\cite{CMS-PAS-JME-14-001}.
+We observe the convergence of all algorithms in the high-\pt regime, as expected due to the reduced effect of soft pileup particles in highly energetic jets.
+Similarly, we observe a better JER across all the considered $\eta$ spectrum, with improvements of the order of $15\%$ in the forward region of the detector ($|\eta| > 2.5$).
+The JER degrades in the forward region for all algorithms, due to a worse intrinsic performance of the instrumentation and higher levels of pileup.
+Finally, we observe a better performance in the $\tau_3/\tau_2$ variable with an improvement up to roughly $10\%$.
+The degradation of the $\tau_3/\tau_2$ resolution with increasing \pt\ is interpreted as the effect of particles becoming more collimated, resulting in a more challenging definition of the centers of the energy prongs.
+Finally, we observe that enforcing the energy conservation further improves the performance of \textsc{TOTAL} algorithm in all observables by up to $10\%$.

-Figure \ref{fig:OTresolutions}, lower row, shows the inclusive JER and the \ptmiss resolution for \ttbar events.
-For the JER computation, all generator-matched jets are considered, regardless of their \pt; for the \ptmiss computation, all the stable particles (with the exception of neutrinos) are used.
-In agreement with the previous results, we observe an improvement in the inclusive JER, with the resolution for the \textsc{TOTAL} algorithm being roughly $14\%$ lower than \textsc{PUPPI}.
-Similarly, the \ptmiss resolution improves by 7\% for \textsc{TOTAL}, compared to PUPPI.